lucille254/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines containing the pattern "root"
+displays the number of files that contain the pattern bin